thomaseleff/pytensils/README.md

 ```

 # Documentation & examples
-An overview of all public `pytentils` objects, functions and methods exposed within the `pytensils.*` namespace.
+An overview of all public `pytensils` objects, functions and methods exposed within the `pytensils.*` namespace.

 - `.config` [Configuration-file management](#configuration-file-management)
 - `.utils` [General utilities](#general-utilities)